Impact on Asthma

 Visit the Massachusetts Environmentally Preferable Products Procurement Program for information, and to purchase equipment and supplies.

 Apply for grant funding for additional resources to pilot and implement asthma-friendly and green practices.

 Best Practice Highlight

-Boston Healthy School Champions are trained through the citywide Healthy Schools Task Force.
-They identify healthy actions to implement in schools.
-An example is organizing a green-cleaning awareness event to swap conventional cleaners with an approved green cleaner.
+Boston Healthy School Champions are trained through the citywide Healthy Schools Task Force to identify healthy actions to implement in schools.
+One example is organizing a green-cleaning awareness event to swap conventional cleaners with an approved green cleaner.
 See the case study Green cleaning: Big rewards with little investment required.

 Resources & Tools

 Environmentally Preferable Products Procurement Program, Massachusetts Executive Office for Administration and Finance: Information about green products, programs, equipment, and supplies.

 FAC85 Green Cleaning Products Fact Sheet, Massachusetts Operational Services Division FAC85: Benefits and information on purchasing environmentally preferable products through the state contract.

 Green Cleaning for Healthy Schools Toolkit, National Coalition for Healthier Schools: Free educational materials including posters, PowerPoint presentations, and other resources.